preetoshii/foreigners/launchpad/LAUNCHPAD_QA.md

 **Rationale:**
 - Server is just a dumb file server (`npx serve .` or `python3 -m http.server`)
 - No custom server code at all — zero fucking backend logic
-- Browser fetches the raw `.foreigners` file, parses it in JavaScript
+- Browser fetches the raw `.episode` file, parses it in JavaScript
 - All the smarts are in the browser: parsing, asset loading, rendering
 - Edit script, save, refresh browser — done
 - Simpler than fuck, fewer moving parts, faster to first life